Policy document

 Split infinitives.
 These often sound and look clumsy, separating two elements of a verb which naturally go together.
 In general, it is best to avoid split infinitives, unless the circumlocution required to avoid them is even clumsier or required for dramatic or comic effect.

 Ending sentences with a preposition.
 This is not always wrong and there are examples of great writers doing it occasionally.
 Prepositions are normally followed by the noun or pronoun they govern, in a natural word order.
 There are occasions, however, especially in rapid speech, where putting the pronoun last is the simplest solution to finding the most convenient word order.
 Clumsy circumlocutions are undesirable.
-In some cases, the 'preposition' is actually part of a phrasal verb, not an ordinary preposition, and it follows the verb naturally, even at the end of a sentence; e.g., "Please tidy up."
+In some cases, the 'preposition' is actually part of a phrasal verb, not an ordinary preposition, and it follows the verb naturally, even at the end of a sentence; e.g. 'Please tidy up.'

 Beginning sentences with conjunctions.
 A major function of conjunctions is to join separate sentences containing related or contrasting ideas.
 The natural place for a conjunction is within sentences, not at their beginning.
 Starting a sentence with a conjunction is a device often employed in advertising or journalism to make short, snappy sentences.
 It can be a stylistic cliché if over-used and should not be used frequently.
 Although usable for special effects, it is effective only if there is a general presumption that sentences will not begin with conjunctions.